 Drawdown lifetime mortgages continue to be more popular with older customers than lump sum plans, as well as making up three quarters (76%) of all new plans agreed.
 The average age of a drawdown customer is around 72.

 Rather than using your home as a source of income, you could draw down on your pension instead.
 New pension freedoms enable you to access your pension pot from age 55, and to use your fund more flexibly, without the need to purchase a fixed regular income in the form of an annuity.

 Shute said one in four homeowners taking out new drawdown plans are aged 75-84, suggesting that people are starting drawdown plans later in life, potentially to provide a new source of income as others run out or boost existing sources as circumstances change.

 Customers aged 55-64 also accounted for the smallest share (32%) of new lump sum lifetime mortgages since tracking began.
-This may be impacted by people working for longer and waiting until later in life to dip into their housing wealth.
 Over-75s made up 15.5% of new lump sum plans taken out – the highest share seen to date.

 Now read our guide how much money you need for retirement